 The tables and articles are much laid out in a much more flowing format with the content.
 This is just one of the many advantages to this app update.
-We’ll be highlighting more sneak peaks into the upcoming iOS App release in the next week weeks.
+We’ll be highlighting more sneak peaks into the upcoming iOS App release in the next few weeks.

 We don’t have an official release date yet, so stay tuned by subscribing to our blog or sign up for our newsletter.

 People often ask me “what sets Olive Tree’s Bible Study App apart?”
 Although it’s hard for me to narrow down, here are my favorite features of The Bible Study App (Screenshots are taken from an iPad 2.
 Click for a larger view)

 The split window has many functions.
 While reading in the main window, I can open the Resource Guide (see below), another translation, a study Bible, or even take notes as I read the text.
 I love being able to take sermon notes while in church on Sunday.
 I can have my main window open to the passage and take notes in the split window.
 Before, I had to do a balancing act with my Bible in one hand and my notepad in another, trying to keep everything in place while flipping back and forth in the Bible along with the sermon.
 Now my Bible and notes are all easily managed in one hand.
 As a bonus, any Scripture References become hyperlinks that I can tap to pop up that passage.

 2. The Resource Guide

 By far my favorite and most updated feature in the Bible Study App is the Resource Guide.
 While I’m reading the Bible, I can open the Resource Guide in the split window to see cross references, study Bible notes, maps, topics and more that are all related to my current reading.
 As I continue to read, the Resource Guide tracks with me and updates the material to match the Scripture I’m reading.